|Self Report Form|

 |Any operational disruption that prevents a program from serving children for any period of time.|

-If the NAEYC Academy learns that a program failed to report major programmatic changes or critical incidents within the timeframes described in the table above, additional verification will be required.
+If NAEYC learns that a program failed to report major programmatic changes or critical incidents within the timeframes described in the table above, additional verification will be required.

-* Beginning April 1st, programs submitting a 72 Hour Notification Form to NAEYC will be required to redact (i.e., remove or obscure) confidential or sensitive information, such as the names of children and teaching staff.
-72-Hour Notification Forms are reviewed by staff and then sent to the Academy’s Scope and Severity Committee.
+Programs submitting a 72 Hour Notification Form to NAEYC will be required to redact (i.e., remove or obscure) confidential or sensitive information, such as the names of children and teaching staff.
+72-Hour Notification Forms are reviewed by staff and then sent to the Early Learning Programs Scope and Severity Committee.
 Redaction of sensitive information is the best way to ensure confidentiality of persons and organizations.
 For more information about what information should be redacted, click here.

 Listed below are the possible outcomes of Self Reports and 72- Hour Notification forms submitted by currently NAEYC- Accredited programs.
 If your program is not currently accredited, review Update NAEYC- Not Currently Accredited.